solve-coagulate/lispfun/README.md

 # LispFun

 LispFun is a tiny Lisp system.
-The Python code provides only a minimal bootstrap kernel able to load and run Lisp code.
+The Python code supplies only a very small bootstrap kernel able to load and run Lisp code.
+This kernel is purposely kept minimal—yet still Turing complete—so a Lisp bootstrap interpreter can build the rest of the system.
+A bootstrap interpreter written in Lisp uses this kernel to construct the full evaluator so it can eventually run itself.
 Everything else, including the main evaluator and a small toy interpreter, lives in Lisp.

 The repository layout is simple: